Upfest

 Upfest is a street-art and graffiti festival held in the Bedminster and Southville districts of Bristol, England.
-Since its founding in 2008 by Stephen Hayles, it has grown from a one-day event by twenty artists to what is described as Europe’s largest street-art festival.
+Since its founding in 2008 by Stephen Hayles, it has grown from a one-day event by twenty artists to what is described as Europe's largest street-art festival.

 Upfest also curates a spin-off event called Weston Wallz in nearby Weston-super-Mare, Somerset, commissioning large-scale murals in the town since 2021.

 History

-The festival was founded by printer and gallery owner Stephen Hayles as a not-for-profit venture to raise funds for the children’s charity NACOA.
+The festival was founded by printer and gallery owner Stephen Hayles as a not-for-profit venture to raise funds for the children's charity NACOA.
 By 2011 Upfest had attracted more than 250 artists and donated £15,000 to the charity.

-A peak was reached in 2015, when 250 artists from 25 countries painted 30,000 ft² of wall space over three days.
+A peak was reached in 2015, when 250 artists from 25 countries painted 30,000 ft^{2} of wall space over three days.
 The festival traditionally centred on North Street and the nearby Tobacco Factory; larger editions extended into Greville Smyth Park.

 The 2021 edition was postponed due to the COVID-19 pandemic, and was replaced by the "75 Walls in 75 Days" project.
 The Weston Wallz event was also established at this point, later becoming a permanent event.
 In 2024 "Upfest Presents" hosted more than 100 international and UK artists over seventeen days; roughly half of the £250,000 budget was provided by Arts Council England, the remainder through sponsorships and crowdfunding.